 It is important that organisations are aware of the associated costs of sponsorship under Tier 2 at the outset in order to ensure that it is a feasible option for them.
 Of course, the costs associated with using specialist recruitment agencies can also be significant and, in many cases, the costs of sponsorship may be worthwhile vs specialist recruitment agent’s fees.

 Organisations that wish to employ non-EEA nationals will first need to make an application to the Home Office to obtain a Tier 2 Sponsor Licence.

-Once an organisation holds a sponsor licence it will then be able to sponsor non-EEA nationals to work in skilled roles which cannot be filled by settled workers.
+Once an organisation holds a sponsor licence it will then be able to sponsor non-EEA nationals and EU citizens, from January 2021, to work in skilled roles which cannot be filled by settled workers.

-The initial cost that organisations will therefore face is the cost of the Tier 2 Sponsor Licence application and this fee varies depending on whether an organisation is considered to be a small company or a medium/large company.
+The initial cost is the Tier 2 Sponsor Licence application fee.
+This amount to be paid varies depending on whether an organisation is considered to be a small company or a medium/large company.

 An organisation will be considered to be a small company if it meets the definition set out within Section 382 of The Companies Act 2006.
 To meet this definition, two out of the following three requirements must be met:

 - The company must have a turnover of no more than £10.2 million.

 - The company must have a balance sheet total of no more than £5.1 million.

 - There must be no more than 50 employees.